Glenn's Pens

 OMAS was not the only company to create a pen that guides the user on how to hold the pen.
 The Parker 73 has a nib section with a slight triangular shape.
 Others like Lamy have a similar approach.
 What sets the OMAS 360 out front is the degree of design and function.

-Marco, of Novell Pen in Rome, posted on the fountainpennetwork.com his understanding of why OMAS created the 360.
+Marco, of Novell Pen in Rome, a number of years ago posted on the fountainpennetwork.com about his understanding of why OMAS created the 360.
 During the 1990s OMAS was receiving some pens to be repaired because the owners said they did not write properly.
-After checking the pens, Miss Malaguit of OMAS realized that most of them were being used improperly.
-The owners were holding the pen in the wrong way.
+After checking the pens, Miss Malaguit of OMAS realized that most of them were being used improperly as owners were holding the pen in the wrong way.
 She she decided to produce a pen that can be handled only in the proper way, and as a result, there would only a good performing pen.
 The challenge was to use a round piston in a triangular section.
-That is why the pen has such a large overall size.

-In 2003, OMAS released the Mezzo, a smaller pen that was cartridge filled.
+In 1996 OMAS released the 360 Regular Size model, and in 2003, the company released the Mezzo, a smaller pen that was cartridge filled.
 The pens were made from cotton resign, and are known for the bright colours.
-They did come in black and white.

 Magnum 360

 I recently acquired the magnum 360 in blue/black cotton resin in the original line design.
 A wonderful pen.
 The "grand daddy" of the 360 line from my perspective.
 The 360 Magnum is a very large pen.
 Closed it is 6.25" inches in length.
 With the cap off, the pen runs a beautiful 5.5" in your hand from the nib to end.
 And if you write with the cap posted, this pen sits in your hand with just over 7.25".
 The shape of the pen, however, sits securely on the desk so there is no fear of this pen rolling off the desk onto the floor.
 It is not that common for me to select medium nibs.
 I lead to Broads or Stubs.
-My 360 Magnum pen is a bit of an exception to my collection.
+My 360 Magnum pen is one of the largest pens in my collection and a very smooth writer.
+The pen is fitted with an 18 kt gold Broad nib.

-The clip of the 360 I think is one of of the top clip designs.
+I believe the 360 clip is one of of the top clip designs.
 So simple, so sleek, so elegant.
-There is a slight narrowing from the top and then widening at the base.
+There is a slight narrowing progressing from the top to the botton with a widening at the base.
 The clip offers enough holding power in a shirt pocket to sit securely in the pocket, In 2007 a new 360 Line was introduced.
-OMAS again used a relatively clean clip, however, I do not feel it has the same stability of the original clip design.
+OMAS again used a relatively clean clip, however, I do not feel it has the same visual draw of the original clip design.

-The 360 Line is a one that user's either love or not.
-For the OMAS pens prior to 2007, the nib section is also a triangle-shape.
+The 360 line is a one that user's either love or not.
+For the OMAS pens prior to 2007, the nib section is also a triangle-shape - that was the purpose of the design.
 This means you can only hold the pen in one way.
 I think it is the correct angle of the nib to the paper.
 Some, however, like the freedom to be able to rotate the pen to their individual liking.
 The pens produced after 2007 addressed this as the nib section is more rounded.

-The 2007 line also has an angled top to the cap so that the new O for OMAS, a design feature of all the new lines, can be placed.
+The new redesigned 360 (2007) also has an angled top to the cap so that the new "O" for OMAS, a design feature of all the new lines, can be utilized.
 For symmetry the cap top and the end of the pen body have similar shapes.

 The Nib

 OMAS pens are known for their nibs.
-While the OMAS nibs were made by the German nib maker BOCK, there was machine in the factory that was dedicated for use for OMAS nibs.
+While the OMAS nibs were made by the German nib maker BOCK, there was a dedicated machine in the factory that was only used to produce OMAS nibs.
+(See SCRIBO, a line released after OMAS closed, the company that acquired the OMAS nib machine at BOCK.)
 The gold nibs sit on an ebonite feed.
 Ebonite is a material that creates the best nib feeds.
 The material when heated is soft and flexible.
 The fitting of the nib to the feed has the most options.
 Ebonite is also a bit porous and ink remains on the feed, and I think it creates a better flow than plastic-based feeds.

 Ink Filling Mechanism

 The original 360s have a piston fill mechanism and when filled the pen holds a good supply of ink.
-I can fill my pen in the morning and write with it at meetings for the better part of the day.
+When I was working, I could fill my pen in the morning and write for the better part of the day.
 The new 360 line (2007) went to a cartridge/converter fill system that had both a negative and positive aspect.
-Negative in that the pen did not hold as much ink, and I believe it is a cleaner, easier process to use a piston mechanism to fill the pen.
-But, positive in that if I was at a conference, and I did not want to carry around an ink bottle.
+Negative in that the pen did not hold as much ink, although it is a cleaner, easier process to use a piston mechanism to fill the pen.
+But, I must say it was handy when at a conference, and I did not want to carry around an ink bottle.
 All I needed was a few cartridges with me for an easy on the spot fill.

 The Overall Look

-The classic 360 is simple elegance.
+The regular 360 is simple elegance.
 The new 360s, had an updated appearance.
 I particularly like the stylish 360 band at the base of the cap.
-Although I do like it, in a way I do miss the classic OMAS pattern.
+Although I do like it, in a way I miss the classic OMAS 360 style.
 I made that point to the President of OMAS when I visited their factory.
-The response, move, products have to change to be current.
+The response, "move on, products have to change to be current".

-Interestingly, in December 2010 OMAS issued the Erasmus Mundus C.L.E.
-Certified Edition, a limited edition of 1950 pieces.
-This pen is in the classic line design with the beautiful clip and full triangular body and nib section along with the geek band at the base of the nib section.
+I accepted his comments, and then noted that in December 2010 OMAS issued the Erasmus Mundus C.L.E.
+(Certified Limited Edition), creating 1950 pieces.
+This pen is in the classic 360 design with the beautiful clip and full triangular body and nib section along with the geek band at the base of the nib section.
 Back to the classics!

 OMAS 360 Magnum